vcsjones/FiddlerCert/README.md

 ##Requirements

-Windows Vista or later is required
+Windows Vista or later is required.

 ##Affiliation